Nu-invariants of extra-twisted connected sums: Hyperbolic geometry and

 \subsection{Adiabatic limits and hyperbolic geodesics}

-We represent the isometric tori~$T_\pm=\tilde T_\pm/\Gamma_\pm$ by points in the upper halfplane~$\Hh$.
-In particular, we make use of the fact that we may rescale all tori to area~$1$ without changing the contribution to the $\nu$-invariant.
-When we consider adiabatic limits of~$M_\pm$, the points corresponding to~$X_{\pm,r}$ trace out geodesic arcs in~$\Hh$.
-These arcs will be used to compute the sum of integrals of the $\eta$-form~$\tilde\eta(\Aa)$ of Proposition~\ref{Prop2c.2}.
+We represent the two isometric tori \mbox{$T_\pm=\widetilde T_\pm/\Gamma_\pm$} by points in the upper halfplane~$\Hh$.
+By Proposition~\ref{prop:EtaNoR}, we may rescale all tori to area~$1$ without changing the contribution to the \nuinvt.
+When we consider adiabatic limits of~$M_\pm$, the points corresponding to~$X_{\pm,a}$ trace out geodesic arcs in~$\Hh$.
+These arcs will be used to compute the sum of integrals of the \etaform~$\tilde\eta(\Aa)$ of Proposition~\ref{Prop2c.2}.